Porsche 911 (964): Carrera RS variants

-A later ultra-limited production version, the Carrera 3.8 RS featuring the Turbo body and a 300 PS 3.8 litre version of the M64 motor was sold briefly in Europe.
+Towards the end of the production run a limited production version was available in Europe; called the Carrera 3.8 RS.
+It featured the wider Turbo body and a 300 PS 3.8-litre version of the M64 motor.
 This engine was bored out by 2 mm for a total of 3,746 cc, and was also available in a more powerful competition version called the 3.8 RSR.

-The Carrera RS was not sold in the United States because Porsche Cars North America felt the car's aggressive tuning was not suited to the American market.
-In 1992, 45 US-legal cars that were very similar to the Carrera RS were imported to the US for a proposed "Porsche Carrera Cup" racing series.
-This Carrera Cup series was to function as a support race for the American CART racing series just as European Carrera Cup has supported Formula One.
+Only 11 3.8 spec cars were equipped with the Clubsport package.